 Breakfast Tea: A robust and hearty blend of black teas, generally intended to be enjoyed in the morning along with breakfast.
 They tend to be very high in caffeine, which is why you probably don’t want to drink them with supper.
-(In this respect, our Oregon Breakfast Tea is a bit of a misnomer as it’s actually half-caff.)
+(In this respect, our Oregon Breakfast hazelnut tea with orange is a bit of a misnomer as it’s actually half-caff.)
 The different kinds of breakfast teas — English, Irish, Scottish — are all just various blends of strong teas from India and China.
 All of them are terrific with milk and sugar.

 Ceylon: Another staple in the breakfast tea blend world, Ceylon is grown on the island of Sri Lanka off of India’s south-east coast.
 It tends toward a citrusy flavor and aroma, making it the most common and obvious base for Earl Grey.

 Darjeeling: Nicknamed the “Champagne of Tea,” Darjeeling comes from India and has a light, fruity flavor is lovely to enjoy without any milk or sugar.